LoZWindWakerFan/Balance_tracker/README.md

 #### Balance_tracker

+A balance tracker that helps you tracking your spendings and savings.

+## What can you do with it?

-A balance tracker that helps you track how much money you spent and saved in a week/month and how much money you need to buy something you want.
+With the balance tracker, you can keep track of how much money you have spent.
+You can keep track of your weekly spendings/savings as well as your monthly spendings/savings.